Willard R. Espy: Personal life

+Espy had a son from his first marriage.
+With his second wife, Louise Manheim Espy, he had four daughters, including Freddy Plimpton (née Espy), who was married to the writer and The Paris Review editor George Plimpton from 1968 to 1988.
+He also had two stepchildren.

 Espy died aged 88 at New York Hospital in Manhattan on February 20, 1999.
-He is interred in a family plot in Oysterville Cemetery.
-His second wife Louise, a native of New York, died in November 2011, and was interred beside him.
+He is buried in a family plot in Oysterville Cemetery.
+His wife Louise Espy, a native of New York, died in November 2011, and was buried beside him.

 Legacy

-The Espy Foundation was established in 1998; the non-profit foundation, based out of Espy's home in Oysterville, Washington, served as a retreat space for artists and writers in the Pacific Northwest.
+The Willard R. Espy Literary Foundation was established in 1997 as a non-profit organization based out of Espy's home in Oysterville, Washington, featuring a library of the author's personal collection of reference works and slang dictionaries.
+It served as a retreat space for artists and writers in the Pacific Northwest.
+The foundation, in partnership with the University of Redlands, awarded an annual prize to emerging memoir writers.
 In December 2010, the foundation officially closed.

 Espy's light verse has been compared to that of Lewis Carroll, W. S. Gilbert, Ogden Nash and Cole Porter.